Support In Schools For Pupils

 We are dedicated to helping children with their mental health.
 Our method to children’s mental health means we focus to interfere early to avoid life-long mental health issues.

-We provide provision early to spot mental health difficulties before they progress and help children manage with challenges throughout their lives
+We provide provision early to spot mental health and SEN difficulties before they progress and help children manage with challenges throughout their lives

 We use an operative therapeutic method which is backed by research and combines numerous ways of working